alive. blessed. grateful

 Let me repeat that.
 I acknowledge the mistake, own it, make amends if necessary, and drop it.

 I let the mistake be what it was, and no more.
 Don’t add a storyline to it or expand it to become a testimony of my self-worth, proof of why I’m bad.
 Mistakes need not be character assassins.
 Mistakes can simply be opportunities for me to become more self-aware, and to keep progressing as the work in progress that I am.
 They can simply be mistakes and, ultimately, teachers.
+The fact that I fall short doesn’t mean I’m bad; it just confirms that I’m an imperfect human being.

 To recover from self-critical thinking, hammer home to yourself, regularly, that your goal in life is progress, not perfection.
 The important thing is not that you’ve missed the mark—that’s merely a blip on the screen, your starting place—but rather what you do with that truth, how you change and evolve, and how courageous you are in your forward movement.
-It comes down to being more mindful and self-aware.
-Every moment we spend lamenting our missteps is another moment of life we’ve effectively thrown away, another opportunity we’ve squandered when we could have been behaving in a different way, being and becoming the self we want to be.